iansu/talks/talks/zero-dependency-clis/slides-v3.md

 ```

 <!--
-Here's part of the code from this script.

-First we import the old HTTP 1 library from Node

-The rest of this is code that makes a request to the GitHub API using Node's HTTP client.
+This is the code that makes a request to the GitHub API using Node's HTTP client.
+You can see that it's an event based API and we have to handle various success and error events, we receive the data via multiple `data` events and have to assemble that all ourselves

 This is a lot of code.
 In fact it doesn't even all fit on this slide.
 It's also not particularly readable.